 - an annual grant of \$750,000 to the NZ International Arts Festival.
-Held every two years the country's premier arts festival attracts world class dance and opera companies, performers, singers, visual artists and theatre groups.
+Held every two years the country's premier arts festival attracts world class ballet, dance and opera companies, performers, singers, visual artists and theatre groups.
 A feature in recent years is the writers and readers week.
 It provides a rare opportunity to experience a line up of literature's luminaries for discussions, debates and readings.
 The festival generates substantial funding from sponsors and ticket sales but it also offers a range of free events in the city.
-The next festival is schedule for autumn 2010. - operation of the Toi Poneke, Arts Centre which provides office, studio, meeting, rehearsal and exhibition spaces for artists and arts organisations.
+The next festival is schedule for autumn 2010. - operation of the Toi Poneke, Arts Centre which provides office, studio, meeting, rehearsal and exhibition spaces arts and arts organisations.
 Our City Arts team manages Toi Poneke and plays a key facilitation role for the city's arts and culture sector. - providing a home for the New Zealand Symphony Orchestra in the Wellington Convention Centre, and support the St James Theatre Charitable Trust (we provided them a loan for a new 'flying system' for moving props and sets on stage at the Opera House).

 In recent years we've provided a public art fund aimed at increasing the number of public art works around the city.
-This has been effective - from Max Patte's Solace in the Wind on the Waterfront to the wind sculptures along Cobham Drive - the city's landscape is brighter with the number of additional artworks on display.
+This has been effective - from Ra Vincent's Te Waka Pou at the entrance to Waitangi Park to the wind sculptures along Cobham Drive - the city's landscape is brighter with the number of additional artworks on display.

 Given this success and our existing commitment to completing Te Matau a Maui - the Hook of Maui and Receding Waters (see below) we are proposing to reduce our funding of public art activity for the next three years.
-This would see a reduction in funding from \$300,000 to \$100,000 until 2012.
+This would see a reduction in

+The Council provides funding and plays a facilitation role to foster the arts and strengthen Wellington's status as the arts and culture capital. funding from \$300,000 to \$100,000 until 2012.
 The Council would still provide funding to the Wellington Sculpture Trust and for a limited number of projects, including exhibitions in the Courtenay Place Park light boxes, through its Public Art Fund.
 It is proposed that the Public Art Panel would continue to operate through this period and provide independent advice to the Council on its public art activity.
-This approach would see savings of \$600,000 on what we had previously forecasted.
+This approach would see save \$600,000 on what we had previously forecasted.